Trump admits Russia helped him "get elected"

 Moments after Mueller’s news conference, Trump took to Twitter to continue to claim innocence and declare that the “case is closed” in the Russia probe.
 His subsequent tweets, however, appear to contradict that very sentiment.

 The rare, if brief, admission undercuts Trump’s persistent denials of Russia’s efforts to help him get elected as Senate Majority Leader Mitch McConnell continues to block legislation securing US elections from foreign interference.
+Amid the chaotic tweets, Hillary Clinton on Thursday condemned Trump for resisting calls to protect future elections.

+The president hasn't just refused to condemn a foreign power that attacked our democracy.
+He's also failed to protect the country's voting systems against future attacks.
+He betrays his oath every day.

 Trump later walked back the acknowledgment, telling reporters, “No, Russia did not help me get elected.”